Visit: 999 W Amador Ave, Las Cruces, NM

 1998

-El Caldito began receiving grant support from both city and state sources, signifying recognition and support for its community service.
+El Caldito began receiving significant grant support from both city and state sources, recognizing its crucial community service.

 1999

 Special Thanksgiving and Christmas dinners were introduced.
-The Food Rescue program experienced significant growth as more businesses, farmers, and individuals became aware of and contributed to El Caldito’s services.
+The Food Rescue program significantly expanded as more businesses, farmers, and individuals contributed.

 2002